sejnub/hass-alert2-ui/README.md

 The first line is a repeat of the alert status.

-The second "Previous Firings" section lists each firing over the previous 24 hours.
+The second "Previous Firings" section lists each firing over the previous 24 hours, limited to the most recent 20 events.
 The time when the alert turned on or off is listed as well as the message template text rendered when the alert fired.
-The "PREV DAY" button lets you look at firings one day earlier and "RESET" returns the listing to the firings over the past 24 hours.
+The "PREV" button lets you go back further in time and "RESET" returns the listing to the firings over the past 24 hours and refreshes the listing.
 You may see events listed that have time `unknown`.
 This are extra events inserted due to either HomeAssistant restarting or the first time an alert is created (TODO - filter these spurious events out).

 The "Notifications" section lets you snooze or disable notifications.
 Select an option and click "Update".
+The "Status" line will update dynamically.

+Snoozing an alert implicitly ack's it and prevent notifications during the snooze interval.
+When the interval ends you can opt to get a summary notification of any alert activity during the period.
+See `summary_notifier` in the [Alert2](https://github.com/redstone99/hass-alert2) docs.

 ### Other ways to view alerts